Wasader/Warband-Change-Modules/README.md

 # WCM (Warvand Change Modules)

 This project is a rewrite of the Mount & Blade: Warband non-working module replacement panel.
+Memo:This project was not written with crack users in mind.
+If you are using crack, you can consider helping the project.

 ## Features